Sitecore/jss/docs/upgrades/unreleased.md

 # angular

+* Update Angular and core dependencies to ~17.3.1, related dependencies

+* Update Typescript to ~5.2.2

 * Replace `scripts/generate-config.ts` if you have not modified it.
 Otherwise:
     * Add a `trim()` call to `config[prop]` (use toString() to avoid type conflicts) and replace commas before a newline (`,`) with semicolon (`;`) in configText prop assignments so it would look like this: